Company Registration at CIPC, SARS, COID, CUSTOMS, CIDB & More

 Oftentimes, the easiest place to start is profit.
 Would you like a company structure that allows you the freedom to withdraw profit as you wish?
 With a for-profit, you can do that.

 With a non-profit, you can’t.
 You’ll only receive your monthly salary.
-The profit will remain the non-profit’s asset because the goal of a non-profit is the advancement of a social cause not to advance personal financial wealth.
+The profit will remain the non-profit’s asset because the goal of a non-profit is the advancement of a social cause, not to advance personal financial wealth.

 For the purpose of this article, I’m going to assume you need a for-profit structure.